 Ethical clearance was obtained from institutional review boards at three universities: Abu Dhabi University (UAE), Higher Colleges of Technology (UAE) and Macquarie University (Australia).
 Other instructors accepted these approvals as sufficient for participating with their students.

 Data collection started in September 2015 and lasted until June 2016.
-A call for the participation was distributed through various channels: the instructor forum of the Association to Advance Collegiate Schools of Business (AACSB); personal connections at universities in Europe, the Middle-East, Asia and Australia; referrals from personal connections to other entrepreneurship instructors; several research seminars; and two international academic conferences.
+A call for participation was distributed through various channels: the instructor forum of the Association to Advance Collegiate Schools of Business (AACSB); personal connections at universities in Europe, the Middle-East, Asia, and Australia; referrals from personal connections to other entrepreneurship instructors; several research seminars; and two international academic conferences.

 Search criteria specified the need for two groups of students from the same university:

 1) Students who were enrolled in an entrepreneurship course with at least 45 contact hours, spread out over 6 weeks to 6 months (elective or compulsory), possibly, but not necessarily, as part of a program in entrepreneurship, at either the undergraduate or graduate level.